mahmoud/words/drafts/myths_of_enterprise_python.md

 # 10 Myths of Enterprise Python

-Frequent readers of this blog are no doubt aware of the increasingly diverse techno-pluralist environment here at PayPal.
-In past posts we've showcased Java, JavaScript, Objective C, and Scala, but wouldn't you know it, PayPal's also got a long history with C++, Ruby (with the acquisition of [Braintree][braintree]), and you guessed it, [Python][python].
-In this series of posts, I'll be detailing how the eBay/PayPal Python community grew from just under 25 engineers in 2011 to over 260 in 2014, starting with a list of the most common concerns I have had to address over the years of building Python support at PayPal, and now eBay.
+PayPal enjoys a remarkable amount of linguistic pluralism in its programming culture.
+In addition the long-standing popularity of C++ and Java, an increasing number of teams are choosing JavaScript and Scala, while [Braintree][braintree]'s acquisition has introduced a rich and sophisticated Ruby community.

+One language in particular has both a long history at eBay and PayPal and a growing mindshare among developers: [Python][python].

-Python has always been a language of choice for developers.
-Even before official support from management, developers went the extra mile to be able to reap the rewards of Python development.
-Python has enjoyed many years of grassroots usage and support from developers across eBay, Inc..
-I've personally found Python code at PayPal dating back to Y2K, before the eBay acquisition.
+Python has enjoyed many years of grassroots usage and support from developers across eBay, Inc.; even before official support from management, technology workers of all kinds went the extra mile to reap the rewards of developing in Python.
+I've personally found Python code at PayPal from before the eBay acquisition!

-Today, Python is used for over 50 projects across eBay, Inc.,
+Today, Python powers over 50 projects, including:
-including:

   * Features and products, such as [eBay Now][ebay_local] and [RedLaser][redlaser]
-  * Operations and infrastructure, both [OpenStack][openstack] and proprietary
+  * Operations and infrastructure, both OpenStack and proprietary
   * Mid-tier services and applications, like the one used to set PayPal's prices and check customer feature eligibility
   * Monitoring agents and interfaces, used for several deployment and security use cases
   * Batch jobs for data import, price adjustment, and more
   * And far too many developer tools to count

+In the coming series of posts I'll detail the initiatives and technologies that led the eBay/PayPal Python community to grow from just under 25 engineers in 2011 to over 260 in 2014.

 [braintree]: https://www.braintreepayments.com/
 [python]: https://www.python.org/